 The sheer originality and audacity of this ultra-quirky love story combined with humorous and oddly touching performances of Maggie Gyllenhal and James Spader

 This one just goes to show that a really good script paired with an excellent cast, led by Paul Giamatti, is the best recipe for a great film.
-Although Giamatti proved his worth as a leading man a year earlier in American Splendor, the mass appeal of this film introduced him to a wider audience.
+Although Giamatti proved his worth as a leading man a year earlier in American Splendor

 20) Team America